 When every leader particle knows its region it computes its novelty with respect to other leader particle.
 Novelty of a leader particle is judged by its novelty score as stated in section 3.3.2.

 We explain the novelty computation as follows; We consider the example of 5 leader particles of figure-(2).
 Suppose first leader particle $P_1$ calculates its novelty.
-For that, $P_1$ first decides whether $P_1$ has already searched that area or any other leader particle searched that area earlier by calculating novelty score with each of them.
-We call novelty calculation between two particles position as \textit{\textbf{"novelty score(ns)"}}. $P_1$ calculates novelty score(ns) with its previous position and also other particle's previous positions one by one.
+For that, $P_1$ first decides whether $P_1$ has already searched that area or any other leader particle searched that area earlier by calculating novelty score for each of them.
+We call novelty calculation between two particles position as \textit{\textbf{"novelty score(ns)"}}. $P_1$ calculates novelty score(ns) for its previous position and also for other particle's previous positions one by one.
 This ns calculation is basically the distance calculation according to the equation-(4).
-Once $P_1$ gets all the ns value from $P_1$ to previous position of $P_2,P_3,P_4,P_5$ and its own previous position. $P_1$ will compute \textit{average ns value} according to the equation-(5).
-All the previous locations where successful PSO search occur is stored in \textit{NS\_archive}.
+Once $P_1$ gets all the ns value from $P_1$ to previous position of $P_2,P_3,P_4,P_5$ and its own previous position, $P_1$ will compute \textit{average ns value} according to the equation-(5).
+All the previous locations where successful PSO search are already occurred are stored in \textit{NS\_archive}.
 So each $P_i$, after deployment into the search domain, consult its own position with the locations stored in \textit{NS\_archive}.

-If the novelty score(ns) is below \textit{\textbf{“novelty\_threshold”}} value, it indicates that $P_1$’s region is already searched.
+If the novelty score(ns) is below \textit{\textbf{"novelty\_threshold"}} value, it indicates that $P_1$\textquotesingle s region is already searched.